-Young spoken-word poet Malcolm London has been called the "Gil Scott-Heron of this generation."
+Young spoken-word poet Malcolm London has been called the "Gil Scott-Heron of this generation" (by Cornel West).
 His feisty, passionate performances take on the issues of the day, including the Chicago education system in which he grew up.

+This poet wields a dynamic spirit for speaking engagements utilizing his feisty and passionate performances as words of encourage for next generations to tell their stories.
 In 2011, Malcolm London won the Louder than a Bomb youth poetry slam in his native Chicago, scooping the top award as both individual performer and with a team.
 The poet, performer and activist has performed on stages throughout his home city as well as across the United States.
 A member of the Young Adult Council of the prestigious Steppenwolf Theater, London brings vim and vigor to his energetic performances tackling tough contemporary issues head-on.
+He wrote & directed a spoken word0infused play responding to the Zimmerman verdict called Two Years Later, and